Floral Easter Table Decor Ideas

 Easter Table Elements

 The next step involved taking inventory of my existing table decor supplies.
-It’s like figuring out the spices and baking supplies you have on hand before searching for a recipe to fit.
+It’s like figuring out the spices and baking supplies you have in the pantry before searching for a recipe to fit.

 My stash included the following:

-I didn’t end up using all of the above in my tablescape, but I know I’ll mix and match in the coming years.
+I didn’t end up using all of these in my tablescape, but I know I’ll mix and match in the coming years.

 Filling in the Easter Decor Details

-Before I shopped for new items, I had a general sense of what “look” I wanted based on my research:
+Before I shopped for new items, I had a general sense of what “look” I wanted:

-- Easter plates with bunny or bird theme
+• Easter plates with a bunny or bird theme

 It all came together once I landed on the Easter centerpiece, as you’ll see below.